waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Adventure Log

-# I. Core Directives & Lessons Learned
+# I. Core Directives & Lessons Learned (Post-Critique Update)
 *   **Trust Your Tools:** A verified tool's output (e.g., 'No path found') is a source of truth.
 Trust it over your own assumptions about map connectivity.
-Do not waste time trying to fix a tool that is already working correctly.
-*   **Systematic Debugging:** When a tool is genuinely broken, use a methodical, evidence-based approach.
+*   **Systematic Debugging:** When a tool is broken, use a methodical, evidence-based approach.
 Use `run_code` with print statements to trace execution.
 Isolate variables and test simple cases before complex ones.
 Avoid blind, repetitive code changes.
 *   **Immediate Action:** Tool/agent maintenance is not a deferrable goal.
 It must be performed in the current turn.
-Deferring critical fixes leads to cascading failures.
-*   **Hypothesis-Driven Testing:** For all new mechanics (especially tile traversal), use the Observe, Hypothesize, Test, Conclude method.
+*   **Hypothesis-Driven Testing:** For all new mechanics, use the Observe, Hypothesize, Test, Conclude method.
 Document every step.
-Do not rely on assumptions.
 *   **Goal Flexibility:** If a primary goal is proven impossible by a trusted tool, pivot immediately.
-Do not get stuck on an invalid objective.
 *   **Mark Warps Immediately:** Mark both warp entrance and exit immediately upon use.

 ## B. Tile Traversal Rules